 Kongzi and his institutes

-Since the 1990s, the Chinese government has radically changed its view of Kongzi.
+Since the 1990s, the Communist government has radically changed its view of Kongzi.
 At a time when philosophers such as Karl Marx and Friedrich Engels no longer find many adherent, the Chinese authorities have begun to worry about the lack of moral direction in Chinese society.
-The obvious person to turn to for guidance is Kongzi, and for the Chinese authorities his teachings have the added attraction that they, much as Lee Kuan Yew argued, can help promote political obedience.
+The obvious person to turn to for guidance is Kongzi.
+For the Chinese authorities his teachings have the added attraction that they, much as Lee Kuan Yew argued, can help promote political obedience.

 Since 2004, the Chinese government has established over 300 educational institutions around the world named after the old philosopher.
 Modeled on the German Goethe Institute, the “Confucius Institutes” offer courses in Chinese language and organize seminars, cultural events and sponsor research on China.
-However, in contrast to the cultural institutes of other countries, the Confucius Institutes have located themselves on university campuses and integrated themselves with the teaching and research that go on there.
-This tight connection has been condemned by critics who have pointed out that there are far too many topics the Communist government prefers not to discuss.
-The Confucius Institutes should not be allowed to influence how China is discussed at foreign universities.
+In contrast to the cultural institutes of other countries, the Confucius Institutes have located themselves on university campuses and integrated themselves with the teaching and research that go on there.
+This tight connection has been questioned by critics who point out that there are far too many topics the Communist government prefers not to discuss.
+The Confucius Institutes should not be allowed to influence how China is discussed.